iyuriysoft/spark_streaming/README.md

 # spark_streaming
-spark structured streaming example
+Spark Structured Streaming and DStream examples

-### There two options to get source streaming data:
+### There are two options to get source streaming data:
 1. get from json-file (StreamingFile.java)
-2. get from Kafka (StreamingFile.java)
+2. get from Kafka (StreamingKafka.java)

 Source data format like that: